-Nearly two years after launching in Australia mobile CX company Geronimo, led by Amobee's former MD Matt Hunt, has acquired Tapit Media; a global tech platform enabling Near Field Communications (NFC) for marketing.
+Nearly two years after launching in Australia mobile CX company Geronimo, led by Amobee's former MD Matt Hunt, has acquired Tapit Media; a global tech platform enabling Near Field Communications (NFC) for marketing, AdNews can reveal.

 Hunt says NFC technology is a major growth area in mobile marketing and the deal brings proprietary technology, data and IP to the Geronimo tech stack.
 It also sees founder of Tapit Jamie Conyngham join the Geronimo management team as the CEO of the Tapit business.

 In June this year Tapit, which helps connect brands and digital content to consumers via their mobile devices, was placed into voluntary administration.
 A liquidation notice was listed on ASICS as recently as July 20, but Hunt says Tapit’s strong legacy of innovation in the mobile arena is just what the market needs.